 When factory farms want to fatten up cows and pigs quickly, guess what they feed them?
 Corn.
 And yet what does Skinnypop market as a diet food for humans?
 Corn.

 Against the Grain

 While most people think of corn as a vegetable, it’s actually a grain, and it hasn’t got much going for it.
 Corn is highly inflammatory, which means it can cause a range of health issues, including type 2 diabetes, autoimmune disease, leaky gut, and more.

 As if that wasn’t enough, corn is also high-glycemic, which means it causes blood sugar spikes.
 And every time your blood sugar goes up, your body produces insulin to bring it back down.

 Repeat this process enough times, and your body develops something called “insulin resistance.”
 Insulin resistance can lead to weight gain, high cholesterol, and heart disease.10 It’s also tied to further inflammation – not a good cycle!

-If the risk of inflammation, allergies, and blood sugar effects aren’t enough to make you toss your kernels, consider this:
+If the risk of weight gain, inflammation, and insulin resistance aren’t enough to make you toss your kernels, consider this:

 Eliminating corn from your diet can be a challenge because it’s not just about corn-on-the-cob and popcorn.
 High-fructose corn syrup has already been proven deadly,9 but there are plenty more common products that contain corn, including baked goods, condiments, sauces, and salad dressing.